jasp-stats/jasp-desktop/Docs/development/jasp-upgrade-qml.md

 Many more examples could be given here but the basic takeaway is that `jsFunction` gets an `options` javascript-object consisting of named entries.
 Each name is the same `name:` as each item in the qml form for your analysis has and the value is whatever kind of value such an item stores.
+If you've nested QML Items within each other that doesn't mean that they will be nested in `options`, in fact everything will be on the same level.
 An example of the options from a very simple form with a `Checkbox` and a `TextField` would be:
 ```json
 {